-Author has written 38 stories for General, Life, Religion, Love, Supernatural, Politics, School, Haiku, Family, Nature, War, Humor, Friendship, General, and Biography.
+Author has written 39 stories for General, Life, Religion, Love, Supernatural, Politics, School, Haiku, Family, Nature, War, Humor, Friendship, General, Biography, and Young Adult.

 I merely sit there, enduring her horrible, cackling laughter.
 Breathe in, breathe out...
 My eye twitches ever so slightly, as I watch the buffoon roll about on the ground, still giggling like a madman.